kibook/resourcemanager/README.md

    Adjust the path to `permissions.cfg` based on where you installed this resource.

-3. Change the default password hash in `users.lua`, and/or add your own users.
+3. Configure authorization in httpmanager if necessary.

 4. Restart your server.